Principled Evaluation with Human Labels: One Rater at a Time and Rater Equivalence: Case Studies

-We compute the survey equivalence for their classifier using the Anonymous Bayesian Combiner and cross-entropy.
-We calibrated the classifier by using the empirical dataset to determine the optimal prediction corresponding to each of the four discrete labels it output.
-Among items where it output $> 90\%$, the empirical frequency of ``certainly accurate" labels was $83.1\%$.
-Similarly $80-90\%$ mapped to $80.0\%$,$60-80\%$ to $77.6\%$ and $< 60\%$ to $77.7\%$.
-The calibrated classifier has an information gain of $0.0023$ bits as compared to a baseline prediction based on the overall frequency of ``certainly accurate'' labels, which was $79.7\%$.
+The CredBank dataset contains 1,377 news events, each annotated by 30 crowd workers who viewed tweets related to the event~\citep{mitra2015credbank}.
+Labels were collected on a five-point credibility scale and binarized for analysis: ``certainly accurate'' versus everything else.
+A linguistic classifier was trained to predict the proportion of raters who would label an event as ``certainly accurate,'' using four discrete prediction buckets: $>90\%$, $80$–$90\%$, $60$–$80\%$, and $<60\%$~\citep{mitra2017parsimonious}.
+While the original paper reported precision and recall of 50–75\%, the practical informativeness of the classifier remains unclear.

-Figure~\ref{fig:credweb} graphs the power curve for different numbers of raters whose labels are combined using the Anonymous Bayesian Combiner.
-It produced as output a predicted probability for a held-out reference rater to label the event as ``certainly accurate".
-We find a survey equivalence of 0.48.
+We compute its rater equivalence using the Anonymous Bayesian Combiner and cross-entropy.
+To calibrate the classifier, we mapped each of its four output buckets to empirical probabilities: $83.1\%$, $80.0\%$, $77.6\%$, and $77.7\%$, respectively.
+The overall base rate of ``certainly accurate'' labels was $79.7\%$, yielding an information gain of just $0.0023$ bits.

-Recall that we can interpret a survey equivalence of less than one in terms of a randomized process.
-For $48\%$ of items, we get a single rater's label and output a prediction based on the Bayesian posterior given that label, $81.4\%$ if the label is ``certainly accurate'' and $73.1\%$ if it is not.
-For the other items, we do not get a label at all and just make the baseline prediction of $79.7\%$.
-We suspect that this may be a fairly typical result for many automated classifiers, where performance is not as good as a single human rater.
+Figure~\ref{fig:credweb} shows the resulting power curve.
+The classifier’s rater equivalence is 0.48, meaning its performance is much worse than a single human rater.
+The equivalent human process would acquire a human rater's label on fewer than half the items (48\%).
+For those, the human process would apply Bayesian inference (\ie, predicting $81.4\%$ if the label is ``certainly accurate,'' $73.1\%$ if not).
+For the remaining items where no labels are collected, the human process would output the default base rate prediction of $79.7\%$.